Tips to prepare your house for a viewing

 Run the vacuum through the rooms and open a couple of windows to make the place feel and smell fresh.

 Draw all the curtains and blinds back and turn a few lights on.
 Natural light is always a big plus and this could help the property feel more spacious.
+Check out 'How to lighten a dark room with no natural light in 9 simple ways'

 Put a clean duvet cover and pillowcases on the beds.